JulianKemmerer/PipelineC/docs/README.md

 ### `--out_dir`

 `--out_dir <path>` sets the build/simulation output directory explicitly (VHDL, logs, timing-params caches, etc.), instead of a freshly generated default directory.

+- **Reusing a warm directory.** A later invocation pointed at the same `--out_dir` reuses the earlier run's warm sweep/build results instead of paying for them again.
+  So does an invocation pointed at a copy of that directory.
+- **One process at a time.** Never run two invocations in one `--out_dir` at the same time.
+To run several from the same warm results, give each its own copy.
-Pointing two separate invocations at the same `--out_dir` lets a later run reuse an earlier run's warm sweep/build results instead of paying for them again — this is how `pypeline_sim_debug.py` (below) gets both its native and VHDL runs to agree on the same discovered pipeline latencies.
+- **Example.** This is how `pypeline_sim_debug.py` (below) gets its native and VHDL runs to agree on the same discovered pipeline latencies.

 ### `pypeline_sim_debug.py` — native-vs-VHDL cycle diff tool